liancheng/yinxusen.github.io/source/_posts/2014-03-11-crazy-small-files-in-hdfs.markdown

 - LineRecorder中的readline函数如何实现越过block向后看？

+**Background**

+2 months ago, I intent to contribute a LDA algorithm to Spark, coordinate with my parallel machine learning paper.
+After I finished the core of LDA - the Gibbs sampling, I find that there are some trivial matters in the way of creating a usable LDA.
+Mostly, they are the pre-processing of text files.
+For the word segmentation, both Chinese and English, I wrap Lucene with a piece of scala code to support that.
+But the input format traps me lots of time.

+The standard input format of Spark is from the interface called `textFiles(path, miniSplit)` in the `SparkContext` class.
+But it is a line processor, which digest one line each time.
+But what I want is a KV processor, i.e. I need an interface which can return me a KV pair (fileName, content) given a directory path.
+So I try to write my own `InputFormat`.

+Firstly, I try to use the `lineReader` and handle the fragments of blocks myself, later I find that it's both ugly and unnecessary.
+So I use a more low level interface named `FSDataInputStream` to read an entire block once time.
+However, there are still some details need to be improved.
+Here, let's begin our explore.

 **LDA best practice:**

 I think there are two common ways to use LDA in practice.
 First is the use in experimental condition, say, you have a bunch of small files on your disk.
 Then you want to upload them into HDFS, and call LDA in Spark.
 This is a usual way if you just want to do some experiments with LDA.
 In other words, it is an off-line training process.
 The second way of using LDA is an industrial use.
 You may have a streaming pipe, which will transport new feeds in Twitter or some other websites into your system.
 You will choose to put those feeds into a distributed storage such as HDFS or HBase, or you just send the streaming into a process.